 Who should I contact about my antenatal and postnatal care appointments?

-If you have been allocated a local health continuity team or a named community midwife
+If you have been allocated a local health continuity team or a named community midwife:

-You should continue to contact your continuity team or community midwife by telephone to discuss any questions or concerns you might have and to check on arrangements for all scheduled and future appointments.
+Continue to contact your continuity team or community midwife by telephone to discuss any questions or concerns you might have and to check on arrangements for all scheduled and future appointments.

-If you have not been allocated a local health continuity team or a named community midwife
+If you have not been allocated a local health continuity team or a named community midwife:

-A member of the maternity team looking after you may call you before your appointment, or carry out an assessment at entrance of the clinic/hospital, or both, to check whether you have any symptoms that are suggestive of coronavirus, or if you meet the current ‘stay at home’ guidance.
+A member of the maternity team looking after you may call you before your appointment, or carry out an assessment at entrance of the clinic/hospital, or both, to check whether you have any symptoms of coronavirus, or if you meet the ‘stay at home’ guidance.